 If you have the tank, already have the gun, and a 40 micron air filter, 5 micron air filter downstream of that, and maybe even a desiccant in-line dryer before the gun, give it a try.
 If it provides the flow, then you're golden.

 I, too, have seen propane tanks converted into air pigs.

 Is a propane tank cheaper than an air pig / tank at your local industrial supplier?
 You will know that if you buy an air pig that it will be rated for compressed air use.
-Unless the propane tank is certified for air use too, I would not use it.
+Unless the propane tank is certified for compressed air use, indicated by a stamping on the tank itself, I would not use it.